quaive/quaive.manual/en/workspaces/workspace_overview.rst

 The first icon - the house icon - represents the home view of a workspace.
 When clicking on it the sidebar is closed and the main view of the workspace with the social stream is displayed.

-Learn more about using the social stream here: :ref:`social-stream`.
+Learn more about using the social stream here: :ref:`social-stream-label`.

 test link social-stream_